Flight Delay Compensation

 Air travel is not always the smooth-sailing experience we’d like.
 Unfortunately, flight delays happen.
 If you’ve been on a delayed flight, you may be able to claim up to $700 flight delay compensation under a European legislation called EC 261.

 Read on to learn about your air passenger rights and how to claim compensation for delayed flights.

-Are You Eligible for EU Flight Delay Compensation?
+Delayed Flight Claim - When Are You Eligible for Flight Delay Compensation?